 Communication Module

 The communication module is what makes an EV charger truly “smart.”
-In most cases, it provides standard connectivity features such as Bluetooth, Wi-Fi, Ethernet, or 4G/5G for smart EV charging.
-These allow the charger to connect with smartphone apps, charging networks, or even utility companies for smart grid integration.
-For example, the Grizzl-E Smart uses Wi-Fi to support remote monitoring and scheduling.
+It provides connectivity features such as Bluetooth, Wi-Fi, Ethernet, or even 4G/5G, which allow the charger to link with smartphone apps, charging networks, and utility systems for smart grid integration.

 Some home chargers designed for multiple users also include RFID readers for secure access and user tracking.
 The Autel MaxiCharger Home Smart AI is a good example, as it combines wireless connectivity with RFID authentication, making it practical for shared residential or commercial use.